AdobeDocs/dynamic-media-developer-resources.en/help/aem-is-ir-api/ir-api/http-protocol/image-rendering-api-ref/c-ir-http-protocol-ref/c-ir-http-protocol-response-data/c-ir-errors.md

 ---
 description: If a request cannot be completed successfully, the server will either return an error image or an HTTP response status other than 200 together with an error message.
-seo-description: If a request cannot be completed successfully, the server will either return an error image or an HTTP response status other than 200 together with an error message.
-seo-title: Errors

 solution: Experience Manager
 title: Errors
-uuid: 5984fa9e-63c8-426b-be5f-48f66fc918c3

 feature: Dynamic Media Classic,SDK/API
 role: Developer,Business Practitioner
 ---